mirisuzanne/mia/content/posts/code/misc/components.md

 is required
 to write even the simplest
 'components' in my HTML.

 And in many cases,
 I would still want a build step
 _on top of_
 the web platform functionality.
+But I'm not sure what I expected.
+If I want raw-data flow-control,
+I want something that isn't markup.
+Something to _generate_ the markup.

+I've said for some time
+that Sass isn't going away.
+Sass (and other pre-processors) can still provide structured abstractions of CSS, in a way that CSS can never replicate.
+Maybe the same is true with HTML components.

-That's without even getting into tools like Lit, which seem to come highly recommended.
+I still haven't even looked into tools like Lit, which seem to come highly recommended.

-Do I need more JS in my JS
-to get that superpowered
+Do I need even more JS in my JS to get that super-powered
 HTML into my HTML?